Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 July 3, 2017: Thirty-two organizations released an open letter calling for independent investigation into suspicious death of Hoa Hao Buddhist Nguyen Huu Tan, who died while in custody on May 3, 2017 and detained under Article 88.

-July 3, 2017: A group of 1,000 Catholics from central Vietnam trekked to a local government office to petition for their fair compensation from the government after the Formosa toxic spill.
+July 3, 2017: A group of 1,000 Catholic protesters from central Vietnam trekked to a local government office to petition for their fair compensation from the government after the Formosa toxic spill.

 July 7, 2017: Land rights activists, political prisoners Nguyen Thi Tri and Nguyen Thi Be Hai were released from prison upon completion of three year sentences; co-defendant Ngo Thi Minh Uoc remained in prison.

-July 22, 2017: Police “inspectors” interfered with singer Mai Khoi’s small show in Hanoi.
+July 22, 2017: Police “inspectors” interfered with activist singer Mai Khoi’s small show in Hanoi.

 July 24, 2017: Nguyen Hieu, a blogger and activist, was beaten for the second time in two weeks, sustaining severe injuries, and also questioned in custody, while filming harassment of former prisoner of conscience Bui Thi Minh Hang.